SufficientlySecure/offline-calendar/README.md

 # Offline Calendar

-Lets you add local calendars to the Calendar app, which are not synchronized and are accessible only on the device itself.
+Lets you add calendars to the Calendar app, which are not synchronized and are accessible only on the device itself.
 Create the calendar in this app and it will then be available in the Calendar app.

 Based on Private Calendar by Harald Seltner, found on Googlecode (http://code.google.com/p/private-calendar/).
 Improved to work on Android >= 2.2.